omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 This is a 3rd-party middleware used to perform some logging operation.
 It enables us to see request data right in the console.

 In order to use this middleware, we first need to install it using NPM.
-Although the middleware is used to make developing easier, we use its code in our program, so it is not to be installed as a development dependency.
+Although the middleware is used to make developing easier, we use its code in our program, so it is not to be installed as a development dependency, but a regular dependency.

 ```
 npm install morgan